CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 ### Branching left

-Branching left is the part where we try to assign the value to the variable, and only keep going if the forward-checking/arc-revision went well.
+Branching left is the part where we try to assign the value to the variable, and only keep going if the forward-checking/arc revision went well.
 This is where the helper functions from earlier come into play: we need to update the variable to its assigned version in both the list of variables and list of arcs.